Mount Olivet, Kentucky

 Mount Olivet is a home rule-class city in and the county seat of Robertson County, Kentucky, United States, located at the junction of U.S. Route 62 and Kentucky Route 165.
-The population was 299 at the 2010 United States census.
+The population was 347 at the 2020 United States census.

 History

-Long before the town of Mount Olivet was created, the Battle of Blue Licks was fought in 1783 between Patriot American frontiersmen and pro-British Loyalist-Indian allies.
+Long before the town of Mount Olivet was created, the Battle of Blue Licks was fought in 1783 between Patriot American frontiersmen and pro-British Loyalist-Native American allies.
 The decisive result of the battle was a major American defeat at the end of the American Revolutionary War.

 Mount Olivet was founded in 1820 and incorporated on December 27, 1851.
 It became the county seat of Robertson County when the county was formed in 1867.
 The town was subsequently dissolved, then reincorporated on March 18, 1871, by an act of the Kentucky General Assembly.
 Mount Olivet was classified as a fifth-class city until 2015, when it was reclassified as a home rule–class city.

 The 1871 act of incorporation established the town's boundary as a perfect circle centered on the intersection of Main and Walnut streets with a radius of 120 pole.
 However, in 1981, the city clarified that the circle has a radius of 2620 ft.
 In 2014, the city annexed 26.38 acre of unincorporated territory, consisting of the new Robertson County School and the rights of way of U.S. Route 62 and Kentucky Route 616 leading to the school.